 The injured body part may be soaked in warm (not hot) water.

-Amputation of all or part of the affected body part in severe cases
+Surgery—in severe cases, amputation of all or part of the affected body part may be necessary

 Dress properly when going outside in cold weather: